BGHDDevelopment/StaffModeGUI2/README.md

 License information can be found in the [LICENSE.md](LICENSE.md) file.

-Any questions regarding this license can be asked on [Discord](https://bghddevelopment.com/discord) or messaged directly to [ceo@bghddevelopment.com](mailto:ceo@bghddevelopment.com).
+Any questions regarding this license can be asked on [Discord](https://bghddevelopment.com/discord) or message directly to [ceo@bghddevelopment.com](mailto:ceo@bghddevelopment.com).